Skip to content

 License for use of fluoroquinolone

 Though the use of topical ciprofloxacin in the ear canal is licensed in the US and many countries worldwide, it is not licensed for this use in the UK.
-Despite this many clinicians, in the UK, will choose to prescribe this medication off-license; in doing so should follow the published guidance of the General Medical Council, UK.
+Despite this, many clinicians in the UK will choose to prescribe this medication off-license; in doing so, they should follow the published guidance of the General Medical Council, UK.

 What are the other possible diagnoses?

-In children, the most likely diagnosis is going to be acute otitis media, with a TM perforation, so the ear discharge has caused a secondary OE.
+In children, the most likely diagnosis is acute otitis media with a TM perforation, so the ear discharge has caused a secondary OE.
 In this case, the discharge will be mucoid (stringy) in consistency.

 Selected references